AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

  37. **Sorcerous Interference** - Negate another spell cast in your presence.
 Optionally make a WIL Save vs their WIL.
 Win: Turn the spell against its caster.
 Tie: Negate the spell.
 Lose: The spell takes effect as the caster intended.
  38. **Staring Contest** - Make eye contact with a creature, it cannot look away until you do.
  39. **Stasis Bubble** - Summon a glass sphere one foot in diameter, time is stopped inside the sphere until the glass is broken.
  40. **Static Shock** - Build charge in your hands.
-Each hand deals d10 damage to the next creature you touch, Direct Damage stuns.
+Each hand deals d10 damage to the next creature you touch, Critical Damage stuns.
  41. **Sticky Spit** - Spit a wad of sticky, extremely adhesive phlegm.
  42. **Swap** - Swap the locations of two similarly sized creatures or objects you can see.
  43. **Tether** - Two objects cannot move more than 10 feet from each other.